sureshssk93/AnzAssignment-Android/README.md

 ```

 ## Completed Tasks
-- Shows a list of users with their info
+- Shows a list of users with their details
 - Displays detailed user profiles
-- Works offline (because we're thoughtful like that)
+- Works offline
-- Looks modern and clean
+- Modern Ui with LazyColumn and clean
-- Handles images efficiently
+- Handled images using coil
-- Manages errors gracefully
+- Managed errors gracefully

 ## Done with Assumption
 1. **API**